sapegin/washingcode-book/manuscript/030_Avoid_conditions.md

 expect(test.test('MacInter', 'Mozilla/5.0 (Macintosh; Intel Mac OS X 10_15_7) AppleWebKit/537.36 (KHTML, like Gecko) Chrome/110.0.0.0 Safari/537.36 Edg/110.0.1587.50')).toBe(false)
 -->

-It’s often a good idea to extract complex calculations and conditions used inside an already long line of code:
+This code checks multiple conditions, such as the user’s browser or the state of the widget.
+However, all these checks are crammed into a single expression, making it hard to understand.
+It’s often a good idea to extract complex calculations and conditions from an already long expression into separate variables:

 <!--
 class Test {